 - Chapter 7 Bankruptcy Servicers may be authorized a 90-day extension to the allowable time frame for compliance with state law when a Chapter 7 bankruptcy delays the completion of foreclosure.
 To determine the impact of a bankruptcy filing on the foreclosure time frame, the total number of days from first action to foreclosure sale will be calculated.
-The total number of days between the bankruptcy filing date and the date of bankruptcy release or dismissal for each applicable bankruptcy case will then be subtracted from the total number of foreclosure time frame plus an automatic 90-day extension to determine if the time frame was met. - Chapter 13 Bankruptcy Additional time allowed for a Chapter 13 bankruptcy delay shall not exceed 90 days from the date the payments under the bankruptcy plan became 60 days delinquent.
+The total number of days between the bankruptcy filing date and the date of bankruptcy release or dismissal for each applicable bankruptcy case will then be subtracted from the total number of foreclosure days.
+The resulting number of days will be compared to the Agency foreclosure time frame plus an automatic 90-day extension to determine if the time frame was met. - Chapter 13 Bankruptcy Additional time allowed for a Chapter 13 bankruptcy delay shall not exceed 90 days from the date the payments under the bankruptcy plan became 60 days delinquent.
 The servicer must make prompt and accurate notification to the bankruptcy court and closely monitor the payment required by the bankruptcy court.
 If the borrower becomes 60 days delinquent in payment under the Chapter 13 plan, the servicer will ensure prompt legal action is taken to resolve.
 Any delay beyond 90 days from the date the account became 60 days delinquent under the terms of the bankruptcy plan must be supported by documentation. - Prompt Referral Servicers must exercise reasonable due diligence requirements by resolving a dismissal of the bankruptcy, termination of the automatic stay, or trustee abandonment of all interest in the secured property.
-The servicer's loss claim documentation must demonstrate the case was promptly referred to the foreclosure attorney after bankruptcy filing.
-Any delay beyond 90 days from the date of the bankruptcy release must be supported by documentation.
-Failure to submit the documentation supporting the extended foreclosure timeframe as described in Chapter 19 of this Handbook will result in denial of additional accrued interest.
+The servicer's loss claim review documentation must demonstrate the case was promptly referred to the indicate-to the foreclosure attorney after bankruptcy filing release.
+Any delay beyond 90 days from the date of the bankruptcy release must be supported by documentation, supporting the delay.
+Submit documentation with the loss claim, as described in Chapter 19 of this Handbook.
+Failure to submit the documentation supporting the extended foreclosure timeframe as described in Chapter 19 of this Handbook will result in denial of additional accrued interest request.